MarkM-dev/Previews-client/readme.md

 - Predictions Notifications when you don't know it's happening (for example if your chat is closed or you are not in the tab or browser).
 - Predictions Sniper (will participate in predictions for you).
 - Prevent Automatic Video Quality Change.
-- Seek Playback Using Keyboard Arrow Keys.
+- Seek Streams Using Keyboard Arrow Keys.
 - Fast-Forward Stream.
 - Chrome-Cast -> Close Tab.
 - Screenshot Stream.